As your little one looked back at you for the first time, you no doubt wondered what she saw and whether she recognized you.

 - Scan their environment with purpose.
 Babies learn early on to focus on critical features rather than randomly scanning around the edges of objects.

 - Shift their attention often.
-This is a good sign of growth, signalling that they are purposefully seeking information in their surroundings.
+This is a good sign of growth, signaling that they are purposefully seeking information in their surroundings.

 6-9 months: Baby’s body and vision work in sync